Final call for pangolins

 “Our main hope is to catalyse the region into seriously conserving one of the most unique species of biodiversity which we call our own, and to ensure that this cascades into actionable initiatives in the pangolin’s range countries,” said Fanny Lai, Group CEO, Wildlife Reserves Singapore.

+To learn more about pangolins, download four stunning information panels about pangolins here.
 The findings and recommendations from the workshop will be circulated to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Parties, International Criminal Police Organization (ICPO)-Interpol, World Customs Organisation (WCO) and to national focal points of the ASEAN Wildlife Enforcement Network (ASEAN-WEN) to form a coherent approach to information/ intelligence sharing at a regional level.

 Previous collaboration between WRS and TRAFFIC Southeast Asia has included the launch of an identification guide to Southeast Asian turtles (now available for purchase, following the instructions here), a reptile identification workshop held in October 2007 and support for a TRAFFIC report into the trade in Orang-utans and Gibbons in Kalimantan, Indonesia.